azdavis/millet/docs/errors.md

 To fix, use different names, or remove the `and`.
 See also 5002.

+## 1097

+When run as a CLI, there was an invalid or missing argument or option.

+To fix, run `--help` to see permitted options and arguments.

 ## 1098

 There was an unsupported export kind in a SML/NJ CM file.